justheretostealcode/ARCTIC-GUI/README.md

 4. ### Set the path to the Python binary in `ARCTICsyn/sim.config`

-If you use the GUI and want to use the same Python installation for the GUI as for the simulation you don't have to do this step.

 This must be an absolute path to a Python executable.

 ```toml